Extraltodeus/ComfyUI-AutomaticCFG/README.md

 - Up to 28.5% faster generation speed than normal
 - Negative weighting

+05.04.24:

+- Updated to latest ComfyUI version.
+If you get an error: update your ComfyUI

 # In short:

 Quality > prompt following (but somehow it also feels like it follows the prompt more so...
 I'll let you decide)